Secretary vs Administrative Assistant: What Sets Them Apart?

-- have a keen eye on details
+- have a keen eye for details

 - good communication skills (both oral and written)